 For information about the dosage and administration of Emflaza, including its strengths and how to take the drug, keep reading.
 For a comprehensive look at Emflaza, see this article.

-This article describes typical dosages for Emflaza provided by the drug’s manufacturer.
+Note: This article describes typical dosages for Emflaza provided by the drug’s manufacturer.
 When taking Emflaza, always follow the dosage prescribed by your doctor.

 Read on to find out about what forms Emflaza comes in, as well as its strengths and typical dosages.